 Why Condo Grill Rules are needed

-In a simple word, it’s likely tied to fire.
+In a simple word, it’s fire.
 Big fires.
-While it wasn’t a grill fire, one morning I woke up to a nearby building engulfed in a 7 alarm blaze that ultimately destroyed or damaged multiple properties.
+While it wasn’t caused by a grill, waking up to a 7 alarm blaze across the lake from my house gave me an even stronger appreciation for following fire prevention rules.
 Fire is no joke and can be catastrophic when multiple buildings are attached or close together.

 When you live in a condo or other attached property, fire damages not only your unit, but can also do damage to your neighbors.
 I don’t want to even think about the other implications of fire.
-You really don’t want the mess of creating a fire with an open flame grill.
+You really don’t want to risk starting a fire using an open flame grill.

 And the condo grill rules may change over time too.
-What was acceptable for years may no longer be possible.
-In many cases existing open flame grills will be grandfathered in, but there’s always the risk because those rules changed for a reason.
+What was acceptable for years may no longer be allowed.
+If the rules change, you may find that existing open flame grills will be grandfathered in.
+There’s always the risk because those rules changed for a reason.

-As with anything please consider the safety of yourself and your neighbors!
+As with everything please consider the safety of yourself and your neighbors!

 Outdoor Grilling Alternatives for Condos

 Assuming you have an outdoor space (patio or balcony), your HOA may allow you to use an outdoor electric grill as an alternative to a gas or charcoal grill.
-And if they haven’t added that to the list as option, it’s worth asking them to consider it.
+And if they haven’t added that to the list as option, try asking them to consider it.

 A neighbor of mine told me about the Weber electric grills as an option for outdoor grilling.
-In my community, open flame grills are now prohibited and electric grills are allowed.
-Because the smoke that an electric grill can create, you want to make sure you use it in an open space.
+In my community, new open flame grills are prohibited and electric grills are allowed.
+Because of the smoke an electric grill can create, you use to use it an open space.
 An outdoor electric grill should not be used indoors.

 A couple of downsides of electric grills.

 Rain is a problem.
-Electric plus rain are a bad combination.
+Electric plus water is a bad combination.
 Conversely wind plus flame are an even worse plan, so in that case electric wins.